lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

    If elevation_delta_limit_min < elevation_delta < elevation_delta_limit_max:
        gain = scaled kp  (linearly interpolated)

-When ``gain = 0``, the entire OFC step is skipped and the loop waits for the next image.
+The gain is computed by :py:meth:`~lsst.ts.mtaos.Model.get_correction_gain`, which reads the current image's elevation from the butler metadata (average of ``ELSTART`` and ``ELEND``).
+When the returned gain is all zeros (i.e., ``np.any(gain > 0.0)`` is ``False``), the :py:meth:`~lsst.ts.mtaos.MTAOS.run_closed_loop` task skips the entire OFC computation and correction application for that image, and returns to waiting for the next OODS event.

 Filter change gain override
 ---------------------------

 If a filter change is detected and ``closed_loop_filter_change_gain`` is configured with ``n_iter > 0``, the gains (kp, ki, kd) are temporarily overridden for the specified number of iterations after the filter change.
 This allows more aggressive correction immediately after a filter swap.

 .. _Closed_Loop_OFC:

 OFC Correction Computation
 ==========================

 Once an image passes all checks (not stale, within pointing limits, gain > 0), the main loop calls :py:meth:`~lsst.ts.mtaos.MTAOS._execute_ofc` to compute the correction for that single image.
 This function is called **once per valid image** — the closed loop itself is driven by the main :py:meth:`~lsst.ts.mtaos.MTAOS.run_closed_loop` flow (see the main flow diagram above).
 After :py:meth:`~lsst.ts.mtaos.MTAOS._execute_ofc` returns, the main loop waits for the camera shutter to close, applies the correction, and then returns to waiting for the next OODS image event.

 The :py:meth:`~lsst.ts.mtaos.MTAOS._execute_ofc` function orchestrates the interaction with the OFC library (``ts_ofc``) for a single correction cycle:

 .. figure:: _static/execute_ofc_flow.png
    :alt: OFC execution flow diagram
    :width: 100%

    Internal flow of :py:meth:`~lsst.ts.mtaos.MTAOS._execute_ofc` for a single correction cycle.
    Green nodes show the happy path (normal correction without special cases).
    Yellow nodes indicate decision points and alternate paths (filter override, auto-refocus).
 Red indicates error states.
    Configuration parameters from ``ts_config_mttcs`` that affect each step are shown in italics.

 Execution phases
 ----------------

 Each call to :py:meth:`~lsst.ts.mtaos.MTAOS._execute_ofc` proceeds through four phases (corresponding to the subgroups in the diagram):

 **Phase 1 — Gain Setup:**